 You can test the latency of your internet connection by using Speedtest.net, the most popular online speed test.
 (Fun fact: Speedtest was even featured in one of the Iron Man films.)
 Anything below a ping of 20ms is considered to be great, while anything over 150ms could result in noticeable lag.

 You might have the fastest gaming PC, but with a slow ping, your actions will take a lot longer to perform than that of your online peers, giving you a disadvantage in the online arena.

 How to reduce ping

-Another issue may be that someone else in your house is running a bandwidth-hungry service, like streaming Netflix in full HD or playing online games.
+Another issue may be that someone else in your house is running a bandwidth-hungry service, like streaming Netflix in 4K or downloading large files.
 The more devices that you have connected and actively using the internet connection, the higher ping you’ll have.

 It’s also worth checking the wires between your router and the wall box, making sure that they’re all plugged in fully – we’ve had a few experiences with cable connections becoming loose over time, and tightening them has helped the problem.